actualbudget/actual/docs/experimental/goal-templates.md

 ## Apply the templates

 To apply the goal templates you create, enable the feature in the Settings experimental section.
-When the feature is on, two new options will appear in the monthly budget actions list.
+When the feature is on, three new options will appear in the monthly budget actions list.

 ![](/img/goal-template/goal-template-2.png)

+**Check templates** will test all template lines for proper syntax.

 **Apply budget template** will only fill empty cells using the templates.